-Parity errors may occur if the server loses power, or is improperly shut off.
+Parity errors may occur if the TSS loses power, or is improperly shut off.
 No data will be lost, but the parity re-initialization process may take several hours.
-NEVER disconnect AC power to shutdown the server.
-Shutdown the system only by momentarily pressing the front panel power button or selecting Start > Shutdown > Shutdown from the graphic user interface.
+NEVER directly unplug the power cords from the unit without first properly shutting down the system.
+Shut down the system only by momentarily pressing the front panel Power button or selecting Start > Shutdown > Shutdown from the graphical user interface.

 Note that in some cases the power may not automatically shut off after a Shutdown is executed.
-When the front panel LED indicators start flashing in response to the Shutdown command, the file system has been successfully closed and it is safe to force the power off by holding the Reset switch in for four seconds.
+If the system does not turn itself off within three minutes, force the power off by holding the Power switch in until the unit turns off.